Yao Mugen: Biography

 Yao was born into a family of farmers and was raised in Ganzhu village, located near the city of Zhangshu, Jiangxi province.
-His father was a one-time village Communist Party branch secretary (essentially, the leader of the village).
+His father was a one-time village Chinese Communist Party Committee Secretary (essentially, the leader of the village).
 He was the first of three children.
 He graduated from Jiangxi University of Finance and Economics in 1986, where he majored in economics.

 After graduation, Yao worked in Jiangxi Planning Commission.
 In December 1998, he rose through the ranks to become the deputy director of Jiangxi Provincial General Office.
 In August 2000 he was promoted to become the Deputy Secretary General of Jiangxi People's Government and Chairman of Jiangxi Provincial General Office, a position he held until March 2007.

 In March 2007, Yao was promoted to become the Chairman of Jiangxi Development and Reform Commission.
 In 2009, internet postings surfaced alleging that Yao's niece had been smoking luxury-brand cigarettes and frequently sported a Louis Vuitton bag, attracting online criticism and speculation about his family's wealth.

 The Development and Reform Commission (Fagaiwei) is one of the most powerful bodies in the province.
 As Fagaiwei chief, Yao and his office was in charge of approving large investment and construction projects across the province.
 In May 2011, Yao was promoted to become the Vice-Governor of Jiangxi.
 This was not Yao's preferred position but he took up the job anyway; he was said to have wanted a seat on the provincial Party Standing Committee, the real center of power, and also take on a first-in-charge position as party chief of a major city.
 During his vice-governorship he visited his home village to attend the 80th birthday of his father.

 On March 22, 2014, the Central Commission for Discipline Inspection (CCDI) announced that Yao was undergoing investigation for "serious violations of laws and regulations".
 It was said that Yao's investigation was a harbinger for the fate of former Jiangxi party chief Su Rong (term in Jiangxi 2007–2013) under whom Yao's career had flourished.
-Indeed, on June 14, 2014, Su Rong, who had then rose to become Vice-Chairman of the national legislative advisory body, was himself detained for investigation.
+Indeed, on June 14, 2014, Su Rong, who had then rose to become vice-chairman of the national legislative advisory body, was himself detained for investigation.

-On August 6, 2014, following the CCDI investigation, state media announced Yao's expulsion from the Communist Party of China.
+On August 6, 2014, following the CCDI investigation, state media announced Yao's expulsion from the Chinese Communist Party.
 Yao was said to have abused his power for the illicit gain of others and taken bribes personally and through his family.
 Yao was arrested and arraigned by the Supreme People's Procuratorate.
 He was indicted on charges of bribery, then tried in the Intermediate People's Court in Xiamen.

 On December 18, 2015, Yao Mugen was sentenced to 13-year jail and confiscate personal property worth 3 million yuan (~$463,000) for taking bribes worth 23 million yuan by the court.